Step 1

 Start by carefully reviewing the KPIs determined in the scoping phase.

-2. Interacting with end-users
+2. Engage with end-users

-• Was the schedule respected?
+• Has the agenda been respected?
 The budget?

-B) Maintenance
+B) Maintain

-Next, you need to put in place as many measures as possible to prevent security breaches in your system.
+Then, you need to put in place as many measures as possible to prevent security breaches in your system.

 2. Limit the number of interruptions

-C) Developing the tool
+C) Evolving the tool

 You thought you were done?
 In reality, an ERP project is never really finished!